DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/borderColor.md

 ---
 <!-- Description goes here -->
-The color must have in the following format: hexadecimal color.
+The color must be in the following format: hexadecimal color.